 The Red Bull

 The fiery demonic creature that Haggard commands; he's tasked with finding all of the unicorns in the land and drive them into the sea.
 His first encounter with the unicorn is what leads to Schmendrick transforming her to save her.

 - Animalistic Abomination: It's less a bull and more a manifestation of fear that looks like one.

-- Dragon-in-Chief: Haggard would never have been able to capture the unicorns without it.
+- Dragon-in-Chief: Subverted.
+He is a mindless entity who works for Haggard who however would never have been able to capture the unicorns without it.

 - Graceful Loser: The Bull doesn't bother counter-attacking the Unicorn.
 It simply concedes defeat and walks back into the sea.
 This is because it serves those who feel no fear, and thus her overcoming her fear of it gives her power over it.